rradczewski/ymmv/_posts/2017-10-15-What-makes-a-good-README.md

 image_preview: /assets/readme_background_preview.jpg
 image_alt: The README of the SoftwareCrafters/website project
 ---
-Have a look at your `README` right now.
+Have a look at the `README` in your current project.
 How easy is it for *anyone* to get your project up and running from scratch?
 What does someone need to know about making changes to the codebase?
 Chances are, if your README is not providing definite and up to date answers to these questions, you're making it harder than necessary for people to contribute and experiment.

 If you're the newest hire in a company or their onboarding-buddy, here's a good housekeeping task **for both of you**: Whatever project you need to setup on your machine, make sure to update the README and document all your findings as you set up the project.
 You reached your goal if someone completely unfamiliar with your project can set it up in a few minutes without major issues.